INSTANT VIEW-Pfizer ends COVID-19 trial with 95% efficacy | Health

 The final analysis comes just one week after initial results from the trial showed the vaccine was more than 90% effective.
 Moderna Inc on Monday released preliminary data for its vaccine, showing similar effectiveness.
 MARKET REACTION: Equity markets strengthened slightly on the news.
 Europe's STOXX 600 and U.S. S&P 500 e-mini futures both hit session highs.
 However, the moves were small compared to the jump after Pfizer's previous announcement.
 The reaction in European government bonds and in currencies was muted.

-"The 94% protection for older people is key - this is the evidence we needed to ensure that the most vulnerable people are protected."
-NEIL WILSON, CHIEF MARKET ANALYST, MARKETS.COM

-"I think it’s been pretty well fully priced in (to markets) now, especially since the Moderna news.
-"It does underscore the fact that we are heading into a much brighter 2021 and whilst temporary lockdowns need to be endured, the back-to-normal trade is still 'on'."

-IAN JONES, PROFESSOR OF VIROLOGY, UNIVERSITY OF READING "The data is very strong...And it's a good outcome as far as safety is concerned...It's looking like a really contender."
+"The data is very strong...And it's a good outcome as far as safety is concerned...It's looking like a real contender."

-(Compiled by Global Finance & Markets Breaking News team, Kate Kelland and Reuters health correspondents; Editing by Kirsten Donovan)

 - READ MORE ON: